Sale and Supply of Alcohol Act 2012 - LCQ Training Seminar (Dunedin)

 Please note: This course is run subject to minimum numbers enrolling.

 You must have a good understanding of English to satisfactorily complete this course.

 Dates, times and location

-Participants need to attend on both days.
+Participants need to attend on both days of this course:

 Topics covered include: